 - If you didn’t manage to understand anything the first time, do not rush to apply power to the circuit again.
 Wait 10 minutes for the solenoid coils to cool down after loading.

 As mentioned earlier, the retractor relay cannot be repaired.
 Therefore, if at one of the stages you find a break or an interturn circuit, the part is for replacement.
+One of the signs of an interturn short circuit of the holding winding is when the starter turns for a couple of seconds and stops itself.

 Switch node test